 ![]() ARTIST STATEMENT

-I work in both painting and photography and try to capture those images that are personally compelling and hopefully just as evocative for the viewer.
-Coming to photography from a painting and printmaking background allows me to look at each photographic image as a piece of the final composition, not as the whole work of art.
-The visual information provided in each work is a journey toward a narrative.
-My creative process is the same whether I am painting or creating a multilayered photograph.
-Now in saying that, I am aware some may think I do not take images as a whole composition.
-I actually do take each photograph as if it was a piece on its own, but have a hard time leaving it that way since for many years I created from a blank canvas.
+I work in a variety of mediums - painting and photography mostly, but also pottery, weaving, and furniture making.
+As with most artists, multi-tasking is a way of life and having an active observant mind is the key to creation.
+I live for solutions to problems as creating art is the ultimate puzzle.
+No matter which material is chosen, the goal is to engage the viewer in a journey.
+My creative process is the same whether I am painting or creating a multilayered photograph, glazing a tile or building furniture.
 I want to present the viewer with an ambiguous fantasy that is both narrative and symbolic.
-Frequently I reference human emotions, the passage of time, regeneration, and the leftover objects and structures from society.
+Frequently I reference the environment, passage of time, regeneration, and the leftover objects and structures from society.
 Time is an integral element; from that 'moment in time', to the slow passage of time.
 Time is reflected in the natural elements and the changing views of some images.
 Water imagery is a symbol of change, cleansing, and renewal.
 Being that I grew up in an area under sea level and water was only held back by levees, it is only fitting that I refer back to water often.
 Other images that are in the works are birds (messengers), nests (home), branches (transformation), feathers (virtues), boats (journeys), cloaks (shields from harm), flowers (purity), and floating figures (observers).
-What interests me is the dichotomy of humanity's hand within our natural world?
+What interests me is the dichotomy of the human hand within our natural world?
 How have humans changed the environment that surrounds us?
-How do we view ourselves through the objects of the past and our environment?
+How do we view ourselves through the objects/structures of the past and the impact on our environment?
 There are some artists who have inspired my work whether consciously or unconsciously.
 Most of these are painters because that is how my creative brain works.
-A key element in all of these artists' works is imagery and a narrative; Giotto, Hieronymus Bosch, Renee Magritte, Leonora Carrington, Giorgio de Chirico, Frida Kahlo, Diego Rivera, George Tooker, Robert Shwartz, and Maggie Taylor to name a few.
-Since I taught art history for most of my career, I really appreciate all visual art.
+A key element in all of these artists' works is imagery and a narrative; Giotto, Hieronymus Bosch, Renee Magritte, Leonora Carrington, Giorgio de Chirico, Edward Hopper, Frida Kahlo, Diego Rivera, George Tooker, Robert Shwartz, Faith Ringgold, and ancient works of Egypt, Greece and Rome.
+Since I taught art history for most of my career, I tend to appreciate all visual art.

 A time lapse of some of the iterations of "Uneven Ground".
 My work is created from layers of photographs I have taken.
 The process generally takes weeks and usually has 24 - 30 image and color layers.